In our society parents are expected to consider so many important factors when choosing a school for their children.

 They wanted their children to both recognise and discover God in every aspect of life.
 Christianity for them was not something limited to Sundays, the home or church.
 It impacted every area of their life.

 When asked “why have Christian schools” the simple answer was, and still is, we want our children to be taught the truth.
-Apostle John said of his spiritual children,”I have no greater joy than to hear that my children walk in truth.”
-3 John 1:4 ?
+Apostle John said of his spiritual children,

 What do Christian Schools see as the purpose of education?

 School is an accepted, in fact expected, part of our modern society.
 We assume it is a good thing.
 Access to education is now seen as a right not a privilege.
 Before choosing a school, Christian parents should take a step back and ask a more important question – “what is the purpose of education?”